Global fresh water issues and problems generally fit into one of two broad categories.

 - Water pollution and contamination, and water salinity are terms that are used to describe various aspects of water quality related problems

-- There is a third water category, but it is really a problem that is specific to underdeveloped, developing, and low to moderate income regions.
+- There is a third water category of water problems, but it is really a problem that is more specific to underdeveloped, developing, and low to moderate income regions.
 This problem is lack of access to clean and safe drinking water, and lack of access to basic sanitation and hygiene services.
 Because it is not a global issue common to all countries (at the start of 2020 – roughly 800 million people lack access to clean drinking water, with many of those people being located in Sub-Saharan Africa, East Asia and The Pacific, & South Asia), we will not expand on this point in this guide.
-Although, it should be noted that some developed or higher income countries and regions may have issues with access to water if their water infrastructure is not working as it should be i.e. there is problems extracting, treating/purifying, transporting and delivering water to the places where people live and work.
+Although, it should be noted that some developed or higher income countries and regions may also have water access issues if their water infrastructure is not working as it should be i.e. there is problems extracting, treating/purifying, transporting and delivering water to the places where people live and work.
 Lack of access to water can also be one of the major causes of not having an adequate quantity of water available to use for a region.

 - Water crisis, water risk and water security are other general terms used to describe global water issues

 - Ultimately, fresh water issues and problems should be assessed and addressed on the local level i.e. specific to a city, town, region or population of people.
 Every location has different factors and variables impacting upon their fresh water resources and supplies at any one time, and will consequently face different challenges and problems.
 Perth in Western Australia is an example of a city facing water scarcity issues who has at least addressed their drinking water resources in the short term, but, is still developing longer term solutions for sustainable non potable fresh water resources.

 - There is a list of different ways each city, town or region can sustainably manage and use their fresh water resources into the future

 * Note – this guide also does not cover natural disasters that involve water, such as river floods.